 Benefits of Online Estate Planning for Digital Assets

-Digital estate planning is still a relatively new concept and only about half of U.S. states have specific laws governing online assets.
-The Fiduciary Access to Digital Assets Act of 2015, which extends fiduciary powers to digital assets, has been enacted or introduced in every state.
+Digital estate planning is still a relatively new concept, and only about half of U.S. states have specific laws governing online assets.
+A version of the Uniform Fiduciary Access to Digital Assets Act (2014 or Revised 2015), which extends fiduciary powers to digital assets, has been enacted in all but four states, as of March 2021.

 How to Create an Online Estate Plan for Digital Assets